-Prerequisite(s): NUR816(Advanced Pathophysiology and Vibrational Energy Medicine), NUR817(Informatics and Health Policy: The Colonization of Knowledge), NUR818(Pharmacotherapeutics I for Advanced Practice), NUR819(Physical and Holistic Health Assessment), NUR820(Integrative Illness Prevention and Wellness Promotion), NUR824(Integrative Primary Care of Adults I) \concurrent registration is required\
+Prerequisite(s): NUR816(Advanced Pathophysiology and Vibrational Energy Medicine), NUR818(Pharmacotherapeutics I for Advanced Practice), NUR819(Physical and Holistic Health Assessment), NUR820(Integrative Illness Prevention and Wellness Promotion)

 Integrative Primary Care of Adults Clinical II

 This course will provide the student with clinical opportunities and direct patient care to provide the clinical application of medical and complementary and alternative management to disease states and body systems.
 The clinical management is an approach to treating the adult patient and women's health issues with chronic illness.